MarrekNozka/github-auto-repo-cli/README.md

 ## Installation

-The only thing you need to install is the [PyGithub](https://github.com/PyGithub/PyGithub) package.
+You need to install the [PyGithub](https://github.com/PyGithub/PyGithub) package.

 ```terminal